A Chinese restaurant process for multiset permutations: Introduction

-In this paper, a CRP will be defined for multiset permutations will be derived using the methods in \cite{Stark}.
-Multiset permutations are of fundamental interest in combinatorics \cite{Stanley} and random multiset permutations have been studied \cite{Feray}.
+In this paper, a CRP will be defined for multiset permutations and derived using the methods in \cite{Stark}.
+As motivation, we note that multiset permutations are of fundamental interest in combinatorics \cite{Stanley} and random multiset permutations have been studied previously \cite{Feray}.